 We weren't represented in the smartphone flagship segment for the past two years - and not really before that either.
 But the Pixel 6 Pro, which will be expensive, was designed specifically for users who want the latest technology.
 This is an important new approach for us and we believe it will help us be attractive in new market segments.
 But the Pixel 6 also belongs in the upper segment and can keep up with competing products.
 I would call it a "mainstream premium product".

 After all, the most expensive Pixel so far have been the Pixel 4 XL and Pixel 3 XL, and those puppies did cost $999 without packing much to stand against the best Android flagships in their respective years of release.
+Not any more, as Google scored a very sweet price point with the Pixel 6 Pro, given that those periscope cameras are one of the most expensive components you can currently put in a phone, yet Google has to squeeze at least some margin out of its "first flagship phone."

 Google Pixel 6 Pro or Galaxy S21 Ultra, which one to buy?

 Which one should you pick in that case, you ask?
 The new guy, of course, for the lack of corner camera island wobble.
-We kid, yet the Pixel 6 Pro is shaping up to be a direct match even for the storied Galaxy S21 Ultra, and given that now Google will hold both the hardware Tensor and software Android power, Samsung should be rather worried about Google's next flagship.
+We kid, yet the Pixel 6 Pro is shaping up to be a direct match even for the storied Galaxy S21 Ultra, and, given that now Google will hold both the hardware Tensor and software Android power, Samsung should be rather worried about Google's next flagship.